Marriage and oaths

 Step 1: Apply for a marriage licence

 A Marriage licence is required to get married in Ontario and may be obtained in person from City Hall.
-For faster service, we encourage you to apply online and call prior to your visit.
+For faster service, it is highly recommended you complete the online application prior to your visit to City Hall.
 This will ensure all documents are in order and there is enough time to obtain a valid licence prior to your scheduled ceremony.

 Please have your online application and all documents completed ahead of time and read the information below prior to submitting your application.